 Best life insurance for spouses (2024)

-Buying a separate life insurance for your spouse or domestic partner is usually easier and cheaper than buying a joint policy.
+Buying a separate life insurance for your spouse or domestic partner is often easier and cheaper than buying a joint policy for both of you.
 Our top picks for life insurance for couples include Legal & General America, Protective, and Corebridge Financial.

 Headshot of Tory Crowley